shrey-gupta/belief-persistence-evis23/README.md

 1. **study-flow-snapshots:** contains snapshots of the final study
 2. **accessMongo:** accessing data from the database and creating csv files
 3. **paper_plots, analysis.R:** analysis and plots created in the paper

+**Note:** Duplicate versions represent alternative representations of the same data.